Daewoo Express: Cab service

 Daewoo Pakistan started its cab service in Lahore and Rawalpindi in May 2014, essentially as an affordable cab service to facilitate Daewoo Express bus passengers only.
-With a fleet of over 200 vehicles, Daewoo Cab now provides point-to-point and inter-city cab service in Lahore, Rawalpindi, Islamabad, Multan, Faisalabad, Peshawar, Abbottabad, Sialkot, Swat, Sukkur, Karachi and Quetta.
+With a fleet of over 200 vehicles, Daewoo Cab now provides point-to-point and inter-city cab service in Lahore, Rawalpindi, Islamabad, Multan, Faisalabad, Peshawar, Abbottabad, Sialkot, Swat, Sukkur, Karachi.
 During the summer season, it also operates from the northern regions of Pakistan.

 City bus service

-Daewoo City Bus was the first environmental and technological revolution in the urban transport sector within Pakistan.
 The buses were introduced with more advanced and powerful engines with TECHO monitoring systems in 1999.
 Air conditioning, announcement system and stopping signals were introduced.
 Since 1998, the city bus service has operated four routes within the city covering all the localities while one suburban route operated for Sheikhupura.